mgckind/imax/Readme.md

 #### Docker

+0. Create image from Dockerfile

+        cd cutouts-explorer
+        docker build -t cexp .

-1. Create an internal network
+1. Create an internal network so server/client can talk through the internal network (is not need for now as we are exposing both services at the localhost)

         docker network create --driver bridge cutouts

+2. Create local config file to be mounted inside the containers.
+Create `config.yaml` based on the template, and replace the image location.

-2. Start the server container and attach the volume with images, connect to network and expose port
+3. Start the server container and attach the volume with images, connect to network and expose port 8888 to localhost

-	   docker run -it --name server -p 8888:8888 -v {PATH_TO_IMAGE}:{PATH_TO_IMAGES} --network cutouts cex sh
+           docker run -d --name server -p 8888:8888 -v {PATH TO CONFIG FILE}:/home/explorer/server/config.yaml -v {PATH TO LOCAL IMAGES}:{PATH TO CONTAINER IMAGES} --network cutouts cexp python server_aio.py

-3. Start the client container, connect to network and expose the port
+4. Start the client container, connect to network and expose the port 8000 to local host

-	   docker run -it --name client -p 8000:8000  --network cutouts cex sh
+	   docker run -it --name client -p 8000:8000  --network cutouts cexp python client.pt

-Now the containers can talk internally and names are dns resolved.
+Now the containers can talk at the localhost.
+If you are running locally you can go to [http://localhost:8000/](http://localhost:8000/)

 ### Usage